Loyola Expresses Interest In Acquiring Part of St. Ignatius Campus, Prompting Pushback From Residents

 Hadden said Loyola has not come forward with any concrete plans for the property and other options for the site remain on the table.

-Griffin Krueger is the Editor-in-Chief of The Phoenix.
+• Griffin Krueger is the Editor-in-Chief of The Phoenix.
 He began working for The Phoenix during his first week at Loyola and has been writing about the university, the surrounding community and the city of Chicago ever since.
-Krueger previously worked as Deputy News Editor and Sports Editor and is fourth-year studying Political Science with minors in Economics and History.
-Originally from Billings, Montana, he enjoys reading and exploring the city on his bike.
+Krueger previously worked as Deputy News Editor and Sports Editor and is fourth-year studying Political Science with a minor in History.
+Originally from Billings, MT, he enjoys reading and exploring the city on his bike.

 View all posts